v1a0/telegram-bots/README.md

 ## Categories

  - ### [Github workflows](#github-workflow)
-   - [Telegram-notify-workflow](#telegram-notify-workflow) - Sending notifications to chats about new releases / pr (soon) and other actions in github repo
+   - [Telegram-notify-workflow](#telegram-notify-workflow) - Sending notifications to chats about new releases / pr / pushes and other actions in github repo

  - ### [Automate Telegram](#automate-telegram)
    - [Media Scraping Channel Bot](#media-scraping-channel-bot) - Scrapping media content from all input messages and creating posts for a channel from it, auto-posting.
-   - [Telegram-notify-workflow](#telegram-notify-workflow) - Notifications for chats about new releases / pr (soon) and other.
+   - [Telegram-notify-workflow](#telegram-notify-workflow) - Notifications for chats about new releases / pr / pushes and other.
    - [Crypto Currency "Miner"](#crypto-currency-miner) - Bot to "mining" Doge-coin by viewing ad.

  - ### [OSINT](#osint)